zengapay/zengapay-php/README.md

 ```php
 $zengaPayAPI = new zengaPayAPI("api.zengapay.com"); // For Production
 ```

+**Please Note:** If you don't explicitly specify the environment, by default the library shall use the production environment

 ## Collections

 ZENGAPAY uses the term Collections to refer to money that you receive (or collect) from a mobile subscriber.
 This differentiates money you receive (Collections) from money you send to mobile subscribers (Transfers).